mtumilowicz/rust-rocket-workshop/README.txt

     * https://github.com/rwf2/Rocket/issues/53#issuecomment-277149045
     * https://docs.rs/figment/0.10.13/figment/

-## general
+## rust
-* Rust is a statically typed language
+* statically typed language
-* Rust code uses snake case
-* Rust to make memory safety guarantees without needing a garbage collector
+* makes memory safety guarantees without needing a garbage collector
-* Pushing to the stack is faster than allocating on the heap because the allocator never has to search for a place to store new data; that location is always at the top of the stack.
+* by default allocate on stack
-* Accessing data in the heap is slower than accessing data on the stack because you have to follow a pointer to get there.
+    * accessing data in the heap is slower than accessing data on the stack
+        * you have to follow a pointer to get there
+    * pushing to the stack is faster than allocating on the heap
+        * allocator never has to search for a place to store new data
+            * that location is always at the top of the stack
+* uses snake case

 ## ownership and borrowing
 * ownership
     * a set of rules that govern how a Rust program manages memory
-    * memory is managed through a system of ownership with a set of rules that the compiler checks
         * rules
-        * Each value in Rust has an owner.
+            * each value in Rust has an owner
-        * There can only be one owner at a time.
+            * there can only be one owner at a time
-        * When the owner goes out of scope, the value will be dropped.
+            * when the owner goes out of scope, the value will be dropped
-            * scope is the range within a program for which an item is valid
+                * scope = range within a program for which an item is valid
+        * called system of ownership
 * references and borrowing
-    * reference is like a pointer in that it’s an address we can follow to access the data stored at that address
+    * reference = address where the data is stored
-        * that data is owned by some other variable
-        * unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference
-    * We call the action of creating a reference borrowing
-    * Just as variables are immutable by default, so are references.
-We’re not allowed to modify something we have a reference to.
-    * mutable reference
+        * vs pointer
-    * Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value.
-    * Rust can prevent data races at compile time.
-A data race is similar to a race condition and happens when these three behaviors occur:

-      Two or more pointers access the same data at the same time.
-      At least one of the pointers is being used to write to the data.
-      There’s no mechanism being used to synchronize access to the data.
-    * compiler guarantees that references will never be dangling references
-        * if you have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does
+            * compiler will ensure that the data will not go out of scope before the reference to the data does

-* The Rust compiler guarantees that when you state that a value won’t change, it really won’t change, so you don’t have to keep track of it yourself
-* Although variables are immutable by default, you can make them mutable by adding mut in front of the variable name
-* Rust checks at compile time to ensure that you’re using the reference safely.
-If the checks fail, you get a compiler error.
-* Rust’s borrow system can’t protect you from deadlock
-    * best protection is to keep critical sections small

-    * Every value has a single owner that determines its lifetime.
-      * When the owner is freed—dropped, in Rust terminology—the owned value is dropped too.
-    * A variable owns its value.
-      * When control leaves the block in which the variable is declared, the variable is dropped, so its value is dropped along with it.

-    * In
-      Java, if class Rectangle contains a field Vector2D upperLeft;, then upperLeft is a reference to another separately created Vector2D object.
-Objects never physically contain other objects in Java.

-    * returns a value referencing data owned by the current function
+                * references will never be dangling references
-        * How to return a reference to a value from Hashmap wrappered in Arc and Mutex in Rust?
+                    * example: return a reference to a value from HashMap protected by Mutex
                         ```
-        use std::sync::{Arc,Mutex};
-        use std::collections::HashMap;

-        struct Hey{
-            a:Arc<Mutex<HashMap<String, String>>>
+                        fn get(&self, key:&String)-> Option[&String] {
+                            self.a.lock()
+                                .expect("opening lock should not fail")
+                                .get(key) // compilation error: returns a value referencing data owned by the current function
                         }

-        impl Hey {
-            fn get(&self,key:&String)->&String{
-                self.a.lock().unwrap().get(key).unwrap() // compilation error: returns a value referencing data owned by the current function
+                        fn delete(&self, key: &String) { // no need to `mut self` due to Mutex
+                                let mut map = self.a.lock().unwrap();
+                                map.remove(key);
                         }

-        }
+                        let r = hash_map_mutex_wrapped.get("a");
+                        hash_map_mutex_wrapped.delete("a");
+                        println!("Value: {}", r); // dangling reference
                         ```
-        * If that return type were allowed to point inside the Mutex's data, there would be nothing stopping other code from locking the mutex and deleting the entry, meaning that the returned reference would point at something that was deallocated
+                * every value has a single owner that determines its lifetime
+                    * example: variable owns its value
+                    * in Java objects never physically contain other objects in Java
+                    * when control leaves the block in which the owner is declared: owner freed—dropped => owned value is dropped too
+            * for pointer it's not always true
+                * example: `NullPointerException`
+        * data is owned by some other variable
+            * borrowing = action of creating a reference
+            * references are immutable by default
+                * cannot modify something we borrowed
+                * you can make them mutable by adding `mut` in front of the variable name
+        * mutable reference
+            * restriction: if you have a mutable reference to a value, you can have no other references to that value
+                * race condition happens when these three behaviors occur
+                    1. two or more pointers access the same data at the same time
+                    1. at least one of the pointers is being used to write to the data
+                    1. there’s no mechanism being used to synchronize access to the data
+                * way to prevent data races at compile time
+    * borrow system can’t protect you from deadlock
+        * best protection is to keep critical sections small

 ## cargo
 * crate is the smallest amount of code that the Rust compiler considers at a time
     * example: single source code file